Trusted WordPress tutorials, when you need them most.

 Luckily, it’s easy to check and update your site’s PHP version.
 For more details, please see our beginner’s guide on how to update your PHP version in WordPress.

 We hope this article helped you fix the HTTP image upload error in WordPress.
-You may also want to see our ultimate list of the most common WordPress errors and how to fix them, along with our expert picks for the best email marketing services for small businesses.
+You may also want to see our ultimate list of the most common WordPress errors and how to fix them, and the most common block editor problems.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.